 Minerals for bones

-A good supply of minerals will make sure your cat has strong teeth and bones, and keep her metabolism working efficiently.
-Make sure she doesn't overdo it though – too many minerals can be difficult to absorb.
+A good supply of minerals will make sure your cat has strong teeth and bones, and keep their metabolism working efficiently.
+Make sure they don't overdo it though – too many minerals can be difficult to absorb.

 The major minerals your cat needs are calcium, phosphorus, potassium, sodium chloride, magnesium.
-She also needs trace elements including iron, copper, manganese, zinc and selenium.
+They also need trace elements including iron, copper, manganese, zinc and selenium.

 Cat foods containing fish, meat, liver and cereals are good sources of minerals.
-If you feed your cat a balanced, prepared adult food like Whiskas®, she’ll get all the minerals she needs in just right amounts, so there’ll be no need to give her any supplements.
+If you feed your cat a balanced, prepared adult food like Whiskas®, they'll get all the minerals they need in just right amounts, so there’ll be no need to give them any supplements.

 Essential fatty acids for health

-Your cat needs essential fatty acids to maintain the health of her skin, coat, reproductive system and metabolism.
-Not only are they a major source of energy, fats and essential fatty acids also make her meals taste great.
+Your cat needs essential fatty acids to maintain the health of their skin, coat, reproductive system and metabolism.
+Not only are they a major source of energy, fats and essential fatty acids also make their meals taste great.
 They also transport vitamins A, D, E and K around the body.